microsoft/onnxruntime/docs/HighLevelDesign.md

 * Implementations of the operators by execution providers are called kernels.
 Each execution provider supports a subset of the (ONNX) operators/kernels.
-* The ONNXRuntime runtime guarantees that all operators are supported by the default execution provider.
+* The ONNX Runtime guarantees that all operators are supported by the default execution provider.
 * Tensor representation: ONNXRuntime will utilize a standard representation for the tensor runtime values.
 The execution providers can internally use a